Crosman 1322: Design and Operation

 The Model 1322 was the fourth generation Crosman multi-pump pneumatic pistol.
-The Model 1322 was first introduced in 1977, and was produced over its lifetime in three distinct variants: Type I, 1977–81, Type II, made from 1978-1996, and Type III, 1998-2004.
+The Model 1322 was first introduced in 1977, and was produced over its lifetime in three distinct variants: Type I, 1977–81, Type II, made from 1978 to 1996, and Type III, 1998–2004.
 Type I featured a sliding metal breech cover, manual cocking using a three-ring external cocking knob, and a steel breech.
 The Type II adopted a plastic breech in place of the original steel version.
 The Type III dropped the external cocking knob and breech cover of prior types in favor of a brass bolt action mechanism that integrated loading and cocking functions.

 While the Model 1322 was not designed as a competition-level target airgun, its long rifled barrel makes the Model 1322 surprisingly accurate for a mass-produced air pistol.
 Its accuracy can be further enhanced with precision sights and other modifications.

 Accessories and options

 In 1981, a composite skeletonized shoulder stock (Model 1399) was introduced as a factory option by Crosman, converting the pistol into a carbine.
 In 1985, Crosman began offering a pistol scope and mount to fit the Models 1322 and 1377.

 The Model 1322 is noted for its versatility and ease of modification.
 Many factory and aftermarket parts are available for the 1322, including match-grade or custom-length barrels, steel breeches (receivers) suited for mounting optical sights, wide triggers, barrel- and receiver-mounted scope rings, custom and high-output air valves, wood and composite grips and stocks, and other components.

 Crosman reintroduced the Model 1322 with black grips in January 2012.